mysterious-coding/base_entranced/README.md

 Note that `specialKnockback` overrides any other 0x/2x/3x/4x knockback flags.

 Special note on `nodmgfrom`: you can use -1 as shortcut for complete damage immunity(godmode).
+Also note that using -1 or "demp freezing immunity" will prevent demp from damaging NPC, knockbacking an NPC, or causing electrocution effect.

-Note that using -1 or "demp freezing immunity" will prevent demp from damaging NPC, knockbacking an NPC, or causing electrocution effect.
+Mapmakers can use `idealClassType` for triggers activated by red team; use the first letter of the class, e.g. `idealClassType s` for scout.
+Similarly, use `idealClassTypeTeam2` for blue team.

 Note that if a map includes these new special features, and is then played on a non-base_entranced server, those features will obviously not work.